Ben Affleck Hits First ‘Justice League’ Red Carpet Since Rehab

 “He seemed to be in a pleasant mood, though he was reserved,” a source said of the outing.
 “He looked like any other dad at Disney.”

-The past year has been difficult for Ben Affleck and Jennifer Garner, the estranged couple still live together and co-parent their three children together with what looks like ease.
-Ben and Jen’s ability to get along and not drag their squabbles out into the court of public opinion is enough to fuel speculation that they aren’t ready to split up yet.
+The past year has been difficult for Ben Affleck and Jennifer Garner, but the estranged couple still lives together, and they co-parent their three children with what looks like ease.
+Ben and Jen’s ability to get along and not drag their squabbles into the court of public opinion is enough to fuel speculation that they aren’t ready to split up yet.

 Whether Ben Affleck and Jennifer Garner reconcile or not, it looks like they have been successful in co-parenting their three children without a lot of drama.
 Even in his darkest hour, while trying to rehab for an alcohol addiction, Jennifer has been supportive and not taken advantage and caused massive divorce drama.